CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol4-exe1-Secure-Workloads-with-Defender-for-Cloud .md

-## Part:1 Lab 01 - Secure Workloads with Defender for Cloud
+# Exercise : Secure Workloads with Defender for Cloud

 ## Lab scenario
  You are a Security Operations Analyst working at a company that is implementing Miccrosft azure Defender for cloud.
 You start by assigning preset security policies in EOP and Microsoft azure Defender for cloud.